 Summary Report: October 5, 2021 Workshop on Materials & Manufacturing for Marine Energy Technologies

-To achieve commercial success, marine energy technologies must be more cost-competitive and reliable to compete with other energy sources.
+To achieve commercial success, marine energy technologies must be more cost-competitive and reliable.

-That’s why the U.S. Department of Energy’s Water Power Technologies Office (WPTO) invests in research and development activities that could lead to new low-cost, high-quality materials and manufacturing methods to build competitive marine energy technologies.
+New low-cost, high-quality materials and manufacturing methods are essential to build competitive marine energy technologies.
+That’s why the U.S. Department of Energy’s Water Power Technologies Office (WPTO) invests in marine materials and manufacturing research and development activities.
 WPTO works with marine energy stakeholders to identify research gaps, challenges, and investment opportunities in these two areas.

 Virtual Materials and Manufacturing Workshop - October 2021

-On October 5, 2021, WPTO invited members from academia and industry to discuss research and development gaps and opportunities for investments in wave and current energy technologies.
+On October 5, 2021, WPTO invited members from academia and industry to attend a materials and manufacturing workshop.
+Attendees identified research and development gaps and opportunities for new investments.
 In 2022, WPTO published a report summarizing this discussion.

 Summary Report Findings

-The Materials and Manufacturing workshop featured presentations on marine energy materials research projects from nine industry and academic representatives.
+Nine industry and academic representatives presented marine energy materials research projects.
 (Each are detailed in the report).

-Attendees also participated in three breakout discussions—Wave Energy Converter Needs, Tidal and Current Energy Converter Needs, and Unconventional Wave Energy Converters and Other Needs—after which they identified several critical short- and long-term investments needed for these three device types.
+Attendees also participated in three breakout discussions on Wave Energy Converter Needs, Tidal and Current Energy Converter Needs, and Unconventional Wave Energy Converters.
+Attendees identified several critical short- and long-term investments to solve shared needs, including the following:

-- Accelerated prototype manufacture/rapid prototyping to reduce device deployment time
+- Accelerated prototype manufacture/rapid prototyping to reduce device deployment time, and

-- Manufacturing supply chain issues, including factors such as scale, location, and availability of production capacity
+- Improved manufacturing supply chain, including factors such as scale, location, and availability of production capacity.

 Additional needs are summarized in the table below.